Chart Color Schemes

 Somerton Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-As per the latest Census evaluation in Somerton Park, 62.7% of dwellings were houses, with the remaining 37.3% being other types such as semi-detached and apartments.
-This differs from Adelaide metro's figures of 52.9% houses and 47.2% other dwellings.
-Home ownership in Somerton Park stood at 43.0%, compared to Adelaide metro's level, with the rest of dwellings either mortgaged (31.6%) or rented (25.5%).
-The median monthly mortgage repayment in Somerton Park was $2,058, higher than Adelaide metro's average of $1,950.
-Weekly rent figures were recorded at $335 in Somerton Park, slightly lower than Adelaide metro's $340.
-Nationally, Somerton Park's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially lower than the national figure of $375.
+In Somerton Park, as per the latest Census evaluation, 62.7% of dwellings were houses with the remaining 37.3% being semi-detached, apartments, and other types of dwellings.
+In comparison, Adelaide metro had 52.9% houses and 47.2% other dwellings.
+Home ownership in Somerton Park stood at 43.0%, with mortgaged dwellings at 31.6% and rented ones at 25.5%.
+The median monthly mortgage repayment in the area was $2,058, higher than Adelaide metro's average of $1,950.
+The median weekly rent figure in Somerton Park was $335, slightly lower than Adelaide metro's $340.
+Nationally, Somerton Park's mortgage repayments were significantly higher at $2,058 compared to the Australian average of $1,863, while rents were substantially lower at $335 against the national figure of $375.

 Frequently Asked Questions - Housing